For example, here is a statement I saw again and again, on literally dozens of sites:

-Therefore, I would only use large amounts of pure Bentonite Clay in the short-term for detox or to stop diarrhea and then get yourself on the high dose probiotic supplementation that will address the root-cause of your diarrhea.
-For two weeks at a time, every so often, bentonite clay provides a good, but gentle detoxification – and then follow with oral probiotics and Jini’s Probiotic Retention Enema.
+Therefore, I would only use large amounts (2 tablespoons or more) of pure Bentonite Clay in the short-term for detox or to stop diarrhea and then get yourself on the high dose probiotic supplementation that will address the root-cause of your diarrhea.
+For two weeks at a time, every so often, high dose bentonite clay provides a good, but gentle detoxification – and then follow with oral probiotics and Jini’s Probiotic Retention Enema.

-However, your best option for alleviating diarrhea or constipation may be to use the MetaCleanse blend since it contains a combination of psyllium, flaxseed and bentonite clay.
+However, your best option for alleviating ongoing diarrhea or constipation may be to use the MetaCleanse blend since it contains a combination of psyllium, flaxseed and bentonite clay.
 But, since it only has a small amount of bentonite per serving, it is safe for ongoing use and of course you would not use it together with your probiotics anyway.

 A rule of thumb if you are using ANY detox, or stool bulking agent, or ‘intestinal broom’ is to take it 2 hours away from your probiotics – since you want your probiotics to implant and stick to your intestinal wall, not be carried or detoxed out!

 Bentonite Combination For Constipation

-So here’s another important distinction: If you use bentonite clay on its own (in substantial amounts), it absorbs a lot of water and so can be used to stop diarrhea, or in people with normal bowel function, it can cause constipation.
+So here’s another important distinction: If you use just bentonite clay on its own (1 tablespoon or more), it absorbs a lot of water and so can be used to stop diarrhea, or in people with normal bowel function, it can cause constipation.